The state-level frame: Travel Texas

 Frequently Asked Questions

 Who runs Texas tourism marketing at the state level?
 Travel Texas, operating through the Texas Economic Development & Tourism Office.
-The agency-of-record relationship rotates on multi-year RFP cycles and now includes AI visibility methodology in evaluation criteria.
+The agency-of-record relationship rotates on multi-year RFP cycles.

 Which Texas city draws the most international tourists?
 Houston, by total visitor count — anchored by NASA, the Texas Medical Center, and the airport's international gateway role.
 Austin draws disproportionate international tourism per capita due to SXSW and the music economy.